Last Updated on January 22, 2022 by Heather Hart, ACSM EP, CSCS

 As if all of this wasn’t enough to convince you to cross train with snowshoes, you should know this: snowshoeing is actually a low-impact sport.
 While we all know that the over used threat that “running is bad for your knees” is simply a myth, adding low impact cross training into your workouts is a fantastic way to allow your body to recover, as well as challenge different muscle groups.

-Clothing & Accessories: Dress just as you would for winter running.
-Warm, sweat wicking, tech/sport clothing, socks, and accessories.
+Dress just as you would for winter running.
+Warm, sweat-wicking, tech/sport clothing, socks, and accessories.
 Avoid cotton at all costs, as it doesn’t dry nor help maintain heat when it becomes wet.
 Though you may feel cold at the start, once your heart rate begins to increase, you will likely warm up as your body temperature begins to increase.
 Never underestimate the weather, however, and when in doubt, always wear layers.
-If you are new to snowshoeing, I recommend a thicker glover or mitten.
+If you are new to snowshoeing, I recommend a thicker glove or mitten.
 Chances are you may fall a few times, and you want to keep those hands warm.(Obviously, I speak from falling experience here).
 Lastly, don’t forget hydration!